 Blanket weed is a type of algae, scientifically called filamentous algae.
 It’s also commonly known as string algae or silk weed.
 Pond owners often struggle to identify blanket weed because it occurs in different forms.

 Typically, it appears either floating on top of or submerged within pond water as clumps of thick green, hair-like strands.
-These dense clumps have no leaves, stems or roots but will attach themselves to pond walls.
+These dense clumps have no leaves or stems but will attach themselves to pond walls.

 Ornamental ponds with high sunlight exposure and organic nutrients create the perfect environment for it to thrive.